search engine optimization and search engine marketing company seo company jobs

 (non-www to www):

-This should always be done as some search engines do not properly understand the difference and may count it as a duplicate page, additionally if you us domain.com/index.html or domain.com index.php the Search Engine might get lost.
-Since Google is the most popular Search Engine, it also happens to be the least advanced with canonical issues and redirects.
-Google is also in a major anti-spam battle so it would actually hurt your rankings unintentionally as its a bit archaic in its handling of canonical issues and redirects.
-What Google will see as the same page duplicated on your site (In reality its all the same page).
+This should always be done as some search engines do not properly understand the difference and may count it as a duplicate page, additionally if you use domain.com/index.html or domain.com/index.php the Search Engine might get lost.
+Since Google is the most popular Search Engine, it also happens to be a bit archaic in its handling of canonical issues and redirects.
+What Google will see as the same page duplicated on your site (In reality it’s all the same page).

 domain.com